rackerlabs/support-how-to/content/how-to/rackspace-email/manage-multi-factor-authentication-for-rackspace-webmail/index.md

    1. When you select **On**, the system displays the multi-factor authentication setup screen if you don't have password recovery enabled.
-   2. If you have password recovery enabled, the system uses the authentication type that is configured for password recovery.
+   2. If you have password recovery enabled, the system uses the authentication type configured for password recovery.
    3. If you select **Off**, multi-factor authentication is immediately disabled.